 Note: Based on respondents who are married.
+Source: Survey conducted Jan.
+23-May 2, 2017.

 "U.S. Muslims Concerned About Their Place in Society, but Continue to Believe in the American Dream"

 Married Muslims who say religion is very important in their lives are far more likely to have a Muslim spouse than those who say religion is less important (93% vs. 74%).
 And U.S. Muslims whose close friends are mostly or all Muslims are more likely than those with fewer Muslim friends to have a Muslim spouse (94% vs. 83%).